-The Charter includes information on the procedures for selection and appointment of the external auditor of the Group, and for the rotation of external audit engagement partners.
-Annually, the Committee is responsible for evaluating and monitoring the external auditors' qualifications, independence, performance, capability and service provided by the external auditor.
-The Committee conducted its monitoring and evaluation of the external auditor and provided its findings to the Board.
+The Charter includes information on the procedures for the selection and appointment of the external auditor of the Group, and for the rotation of external audit engagement partners.
+Annually, the Committee is responsible for evaluating and monitoring the external auditor's qualifications, independence, performance, capability and service provided by the external auditor.
+During the reporting period, the Committee conducted its monitoring of the performance of the external auditor and provided its findings to the Board.